unit8co/darts/_sources/README.rst.txt

 * **Forecasting Models:** A large collection of forecasting models; from statistical models (such as ARIMA) to deep learning models (such as N-BEATS).
-See table of models below.
+See `table of models below <#forecasting-models>`_.
+* **Multivariate Support:** ``TimeSeries`` can be multivariate - i.e., contain multiple time-varying dimensions instead of a single scalar value.
+Many models can consume and produce multivariate series.
+* **Multiple series training:** All machine learning based models (incl. all neural networks) support being trained on multiple (potentially multivariate) series.
+This can scale to large datasets.
+* **Probabilistic Support:** ``TimeSeries`` objects can (optionally) represent stochastic time series; this can for instance be used to get confidence intervals, and many models support different flavours of probabilistic forecasting (such as estimating parametric distributions or quantiles).
+* **Past and Future Covariates support:** Many models in Darts support past-observed and/or future-known covariate (external data) time series as inputs for producing forecasts.
+* **Static Covariates support:** In addition to time-dependent data, ``TimeSeries`` can also contain static data for each dimension, which can be exploited by some models.
+* **Hierarchical Reconciliation:** Darts offers transformers to perform reconciliation.
+  These can make the forecasts add up in a way that respects the underlying hierarchy.
+* **Regression Models:** It is possible to plug-in any scikit-learn compatible model to obtain forecasts as functions of lagged values of the target series and covariates.
-* **Data processing:** Tools to easily apply (and revert) common transformations on time series data (scaling, boxcox, ...)
+* **Data processing:** Tools to easily apply (and revert) common transformations on time series data (scaling, filling missing values, boxcox, ...)
 * **Metrics:** A variety of metrics for evaluating time series' goodness of fit;
   from R2-scores to Mean Absolute Scaled Error.
 * **Backtesting:** Utilities for simulating historical forecasts, using moving time windows.
-* **Regression Models:** Possibility to predict a time series from lagged versions of itself and of some external covariate series, using arbitrary regression models (e.g. scikit-learn models).
-* **Multiple series training:** All machine learning based models (incl.\ all neural networks) support being trained on multiple series.
-* **Past and Future Covariates support:** Some models support past-observed and/or future-known covariate time series as inputs for producing forecasts.
-* **Multivariate Support:** Tools to create, manipulate and forecast multivariate time series.
-* **Probabilistic Support:** ``TimeSeries`` objects can (optionally) represent stochastic time series; this can for instance be used to get confidence intervals, and several models support different flavours of probabilistic forecasting.
 * **PyTorch Lightning Support:** All deep learning models are implemented using PyTorch Lightning, supporting among other things custom callbacks, GPUs/TPUs training and custom trainers.
 * **Filtering Models:** Darts offers three filtering models: ``KalmanFilter``\ , ``GaussianProcessFilter``\ , and ``MovingAverage``\ , which allow to filter time series, and in some cases obtain probabilistic inferences of the underlying states/values.
+* **Datasets** The ``darts.datasets`` submodule contains some popular time series datasets for rapid experimentation.

 Forecasting Models
 ------------------